BEYEH/AndroidBasicWithCompose/TestExecuteSoFile/README.md

 ## Pathway

 - Create app project.
+- Create folder.
 - Create the C program as a function, instead of a main program.
-- Use the Android NDK to compile program into a `.so` file.
-- Call the function from Kotlin using JNI.
+- Create JNI interface to connect Kotlin and C language.
+- Create `CMakeLists.txt`.
+- Update and sync the `build.gradle.kts (:app)`.
 - Build, run the app.
-Print the string in the app.
+Print the string in the logcat.

 ## Resources